johnmanong/grunt-work/README.md

 # Summary
-This project serves as a starting point for front end projects, and uses Grunt to setup a simple server, and support common preprocessors (SASS, CoffeeScript, Haml)
+This project serves as a starting point for front end projects, and uses Grunt to setup a simple server, and support common preprocessors (SASS, CoffeeScript, Haml (todo))

 # Setup
-TODO
 ## Node

-- initialize node app and follow prompt npm init
+- initialize node app and follow prompt

+    npm init

 - install grunt